tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

-Beyond providing basic DoH server functionality, server nodes SHOULD offer a set of extended configuration to help clients discover the default set of domains for which the server is authoritative, as well as other capabilities offered by the server deployment.
+Beyond providing basic DoH server functionality, server nodes SHOULD offer a set of extended configuration to help clients discover the default set of domains for which the server is designated, as well as other capabilities offered by the server deployment.

 This set of extended configuration information is referred to as a